30 Things To Do In The Netherlands – Suggested By Locals

 The ideal combination is to arrive in Volendam and take a ferry to Marken to experience the connection of the Dutch with the sea.
 Then, settle down on a terrace near the lovely harbor in Marken and enjoy the water’s view and smell before your return to Volendam.

-14. Celebrate King’s Day With The Dutch
+14. Experiencing King’s Day In The Netherlands

 The Dutch are not particularly nationalistic, but we make an exception for King’s Day (April 27) and national football team football matches.
 Orange is our national symbol, and we show our national pride and unity by wearing orange.